Skip to main content

 Open API Keys

 Select New Key.
-Enter a name such as Iru Compliance, create the key, and copy it to a secure store.
-Keys are secrets; treat them like passwords.
+Enter a name such as Iru Compliance and create the key.

 Datadog caps API keys per organization (commonly 50).
 Delete unused keys if you are near the limit.